-Your tomatoes are growing slowly because they are not getting the required sunlight to produce nutrients.
-Tomatoes need full sunlight which means you need to provide at least 6-8 hours of direct sunlight every day.
+Your tomatoes are growing so slow because they are not getting the required sunlight to produce nutrients.
+Tomatoes need full sunlight so you need to provide at least 6-8 hours of direct sunlight every day.
 You can clear obstructions like tree branches or move the plant to another location.

 Several other reasons can cause your tomatoes to grow slowly and I’ve listed them below.
 I’ll also help you figure out what to do when your plant faces one of these issues.

 If the tomato plant gets less sunlight than it needs, the tomatoes will not mature as fast as they should.

 Plants need sunlight to grow.
 Tomato plants, in particular, will thrive in sunlight.
 The average variety needs at least six hours of sunlight per day to grow.
 However, eight or more hours will give you better results and more tomatoes.

 Like any other plant, tomato plants take in the sunlight and convert it to energy.
 They need that energy to produce fruit, just like you need a cup of coffee in the morning to complete your job and activities for the day!
 The more sunlight they have, the faster and more productive the plant will grow.
 You should note, though, that tomatoes don’t need sunlight to ripen.

 You should check the reason your tomato plant is not getting the required sunlight.
 If something is blocking the light such as tree branches or tall plants, you need to prune them.